Nomi-CEu/Nomi-CEu/README.md

 - Updated questbook to guide you through all the new stuff
 - lots more...

-Current project status: 🟧 98% done.
-All scripts are ported and quests have been rewritten to fit CEu's new progression.
-There are still some bugs which need to be squashed, but you should be able to start playing now with few to no issues.

 Installation instructions for building the bleeding-edge version:
 - Download the repository as a ZIP.
 - Import it into your launcher of choice.